emilyliu36/my-first-repo/README.md

 Last night I dreamt about eating in these restaurants:

-1. Linger in Denver.
+1. Pho
-2. Azura in Jerusalem.
+2. Mooncakes
-3. Gemma in New York City.
+3. Poutine

 ### Contact

-The best way to get in touch with me is [on Twitter] (https://twitter.com/seankross).
+The best way to get in touch with me is [on Twitter] (https://twitter.com/emilythecomedi1).